anyTV/JS-conventions/README.md

         temp2 = null,
         more_variables..

-    // If the condition and values are short, one-liner is fine.
+    // Note that if the condition and values are short, one-liner is fine.
 Example:

     var temp = hidden ?
 10 : 5,
     ```